Plane 'belly flops' into paddock outside Ōhakea Air Force base

-The Defence Force confirmed that the Royal New Zealand Air Force (RNZAF) Harvard has been forced to perform a "forced landing" in a farm paddock short of the runway, after suffering engine issues.
+The Defence Force confirmed that the Royal New Zealand Air Force (RNZAF) Harvard had been forced to perform a "forced landing" in a farm paddock short of the runway, after suffering engine issues.

 "The two RNZAF personnel on-board evacuated the aircraft with no injuries.
-Air Force Rescue Fire responders and local emergency services are at the scene.
+Air Force Rescue Fire responders and local emergency services responded to the scene.

-The RNZAF's North American Harvard NZ1015 has been described as the air force's "grand old lady".
+The RNZAF's Harvard NZ1015 has been described as the Air Force's "grand old lady".

 "Flight Lieutenant Stuart Anderson has led the restoration that has utilised the skills of many dedicated RNZAF personnel and civilian contractors at RNZAF Base Ōhakea.
 It has been a challenging, but incredibly rewarding process," NZDF said last year.